 High Accuracy Distance Measurement

-Adding to the growing set of device positioning capabilities of Bluetooth® wireless technology – which currently includes Presence (via Advertisements), Proximity (via RSSI) and Direction Finding (via AoA/AoD) – a specification development project is currently underway to enable high-accuracy distance measurement between two Bluetooth enabled devices.
+Adding to the growing set of device positioning capabilities of Bluetooth® wireless technology – which currently includes Advertising (for presence), RSSI (for basic distance measurement) and Direction Finding (for high accuracy direction) – a specification development project is currently underway to enable high-accuracy distance measurement between two Bluetooth enabled devices.
 This feature is expected to enable the creation of locating systems that can provide even higher levels of accuracy.